jerhon/www-honlsoft-com/content/blog/2020-06-12-calendar-application-msal.md

 This application uses Angular routing.
 The first page contains the next event in the day, and the second page contains a list of all events for the day.
 To protect those pages so that a user needs to be signed in, the MsalGuard can be used on the route guards.

 Remember, this is a web application, EVERYTHING runs in the browser.
-So, even though a MsalGuard is in place doesn't mean the page is protected.
+Even though a MsalGuard is in place doesn't mean the page is protected.
 Someone could easily modify the code to circumvent that guard.
 As always, protect any backend or APIs with the appropriate security.

 ```typescript
 const routes: Routes = [